yhchan/trend-etp-coding-standard/slides.md

 # With Coding Standard
 - Consistency
 - Extensibility
-    * Easy to add new features
+    * Easier to add new features
 - Maintainability
-    * Easy to understand
+    * Easier to understand
-    * Easy to debug
+    * Easier to debug

 ---